 Stowe has a romantic and picture perfect downtown.
 Its white steepled church is the focal point.
 The tiny Main Street is filled with boutiques, crafts stores, and antique shops.
 There are libraries, museums, theaters, and cultural organizations to keep your entertained.

-Where to eat: Plate, Cliff House, Bistro at Ten Acres
+Where to eat in Stowe: Plate, Cliff House, Bistro at Ten Acres, Hen of the Wood, Cork

 2. Burlington Vermont